High blood pressure and pregnancy: Know the facts

-Sometimes high blood pressure is present before pregnancy.
-In other cases, high blood pressure develops during pregnancy.
+Sometimes high blood pressure begins before pregnancy.
+In other cases, the condition develops during pregnancy.

 - Chronic hypertension.
-Chronic hypertension is high blood pressure that was present before pregnancy or that occurs before 20 weeks of pregnancy.
-But because high blood pressure usually doesn't have symptoms, it might be hard to determine when it began.
+In chronic hypertension, high blood pressure develops either before pregnancy or during the first 20 weeks of pregnancy.
+Because high blood pressure usually doesn't have symptoms, it might be hard to know exactly when it began.

 - Chronic hypertension with superimposed preeclampsia.
-This condition occurs in women with chronic hypertension before pregnancy who develop worsening high blood pressure and protein in the urine or other blood pressure related complications during pregnancy.
+This condition occurs when chronic hypertension leads to worsening high blood pressure during pregnancy.
+People with this condition may develop protein in the urine or other complications.

-Preeclampsia.
-Preeclampsia occurs when hypertension develops after 20 weeks of pregnancy, and is associated with signs of damage to other organ systems, including the kidneys, liver, blood or brain.
-Untreated preeclampsia can lead to serious — even fatal — complications for mother and baby, including development of seizures (eclampsia).
+- Preeclampsia.
+Preeclampsia occurs when hypertension develops after 20 weeks of pregnancy.
+Preeclampsia is associated with signs of damage to other organ systems, including the kidneys, liver, blood or brain.

-Previously, preeclampsia was diagnosed only if a pregnant woman had high blood pressure and protein in her urine.
+Previously, preeclampsia was diagnosed only when both high blood pressure and protein in the urine were present.
 Experts now know that it's possible to have preeclampsia without having protein in the urine.

 Why is high blood pressure a problem during pregnancy?

-- Decreased blood flow to the placenta.
-If the placenta doesn't get enough blood, your baby might receive less oxygen and fewer nutrients.
+- Less blood flow to the placenta.
+If the placenta doesn't get enough blood, the fetus might receive less oxygen and fewer nutrients.
 This can lead to slow growth (intrauterine growth restriction), low birth weight or premature birth.
-Prematurity can lead to breathing problems, increased risk of infection and other complications for the baby.
+Babies born early can have breathing problems, increased risk of infection and other complications.

 - Placental abruption.
-Preeclampsia increases your risk of this condition in which the placenta separates from the inner wall of your uterus before delivery.
+In this condition, the placenta separates from the inner wall of the uterus before delivery.
+Preeclampsia and high blood pressure increase the risk of placental abruption.
 Severe abruption can cause heavy bleeding, which can be life-threatening for you and your baby.

 - Intrauterine growth restriction.
-Hypertension might result in slowed or decreased growth of your baby (intrauterine growth restriction).
+High blood pressure might result in slowed or decreased fetal growth.

-- Injury to your other organs.
-Poorly controlled hypertension can result in injury to your brain, heart, lungs, kidneys, liver and other major organs.
+- Injury to other organs.
+Poorly controlled high blood pressure can result in injury to the brain, eyes, heart, lungs, kidneys, liver and other major organs.
 In severe cases, it can be life-threatening.

 - Premature delivery.
-Sometimes an early delivery is needed to prevent potentially life-threatening complications when you have high blood pressure during pregnancy.
+Sometimes an early delivery is needed to prevent life-threatening complications from high blood pressure during pregnancy.

 - Future cardiovascular disease.
-Having preeclampsia might increase your risk of future heart and blood vessel (cardiovascular) disease.
-Your risk of future cardiovascular disease is higher if you've had preeclampsia more than once or you've had a premature birth due to having high blood pressure during pregnancy.
+Having preeclampsia might increase the risk of future heart and blood vessel (cardiovascular) disease.
+The risk of future cardiovascular disease is higher if you've had preeclampsia more than once.
+It's also higher if you've had a premature birth due to having high blood pressure during pregnancy.

 How will I know if I develop preeclampsia?

-Besides high blood pressure, other signs and symptoms of preeclampsia include:
+In addition to high blood pressure, other signs and symptoms of preeclampsia include:

-- Excess protein in your urine (proteinuria) or additional signs of kidney problems
+- Extra protein in the urine or other signs of kidney problems

 - Severe headaches

-- Changes in vision, including temporary loss of vision, blurred vision or light sensitivity
+- Changes in vision, including temporary loss of vision, blurred vision or being sensitive to light

-- Upper abdominal pain, usually under your ribs on the right side
+- Upper stomach pain, usually under the ribs on the right side

 - Nausea or vomiting

-- Decreased levels of platelets in your blood (thrombocytopenia)
+- Decreased levels of platelets in the blood

 - Impaired liver function

-- Shortness of breath, caused by fluid in your lungs
+- Shortness of breath, caused by fluid in the lungs

 Is it safe to take blood pressure medication during pregnancy?